cointastical/rBitcoin-Template/README.md

 - https://np.reddit.com/r/Bitcoin/comments/cd1fr8

+or on a No-KYC P2P exchange.
+My recommendation, for financial privacy, is that if you use a P2P exchange, use a non-custodial one -- HodlHodl, LocalCryptos, or LocalCoinSwap (which is non-custodial when selling ETH or an ERC-20 token like DAI or USDC):

 Keep an eye out for [Strike app (currently in limited Beta)](https://strike.zaphq.io), which lets you pay bitcoin (to anyone, including yourself) through Lightning network [⚡](https://lightningnetworkstores.com/wallets) with the funds first coming from your bank (in the U.S.):

 - https://medium.com/@JimmyMow/announcing-strike-by-zap-4f578c7c8984